Cha Jun-hwan: 2018–19 season: Grand Prix Final bronze

-2019–20 season
+2019–20 season: Fourth South Korean national title

-Beginning the season at the 2019 CS Autumn Classic International, Cha attempted the quad flip in competition for the first time.
-Cha was fourth overall in the competition after several jumps were called underrotated.
+Beginning the season, Cha's short program came from his request to his choreographer to skate an unfamiliar tango.
+For his free skate, he explained, "This is kind of my story," saying that he intended to portray a person learning about the world and growing through emotions such as happiness, joy, and sadness.
+His first event of the season was the 2019 CS Autumn Classic International, where Cha attempted the quad flip in competition for the first time.
+He was fourth overall in the competition after several jumps were called underrotated.
 At his first Grand Prix assignment, 2019 Skate America, Cha doubled his planned quad in the short program placing seventh.
 Multiple falls in the free skate dropped him to eighth overall.
-Cha was sixth at the 2019 Cup of China.
+At the 2019 Cup of China, he began the short program in eleventh place but rebounded in the free skate, finishing sixth overall.

-After winning another Korean national title, Cha competed at the 2020 Four Continents Championships, held in Seoul.
+After competing in domestic events, he won the 2019 Ranking Competition for the fourth time and claimed his fourth consecutive national title at the 2020 South Korean Championships.
+Following that, Cha competed at the 2020 Four Continents Championships, held in Seoul.
 He earned a season's best in the short program despite underrotating his triple Axel attempt.
-In the free skate, four of his jumps were called underrotated, which was sufficient to keep him off the podium at the event.
+In the free skate, he landed all his jumps and received level 4 on all his other elements, but four of his jumps were called underrotated, which left him off the podium.
 Cha was assigned to represent South Korea at 2020 World Championships but the competition was cancelled due to coronavirus pandemic.

 2020–21 season

-The pandemic prompted long-term changes to Cha's training situation, as he could no longer reside in Canada, where he had trained since 2015.
-Cha was assigned to compete at the 2020 Skate Canada International, but the event was also cancelled as a result of the pandemic.

-Cha's first event of the season was the 2021 South Korean Championships, where he won his fifth consecutive title.
+The COVID-19 pandemic prompted long-term changes to Cha's training situation as he could no longer reside in Canada, where he had trained since 2015.
+He was assigned to compete at the 2020 Skate Canada International, but the event was also cancelled as a result of the pandemic.
+From mid-February, he competed while enduring back pain and a muscle tear in his leg.
+Cha's first event of the season was the 2021 South Korean Championships held in late February, where he won his fifth consecutive title.
 He was assigned to Korea's lone men's berth at the 2021 World Championships in Stockholm.

-Cha placed eighth in the short program.
-Errors in the free skate had him place thirteenth in that segment, but he held tenth overall.
-Cha's result qualified one berth for Korea at the 2022 Winter Olympics, with the possibility of a second to be earned later.
+At the 2021 Ranking Competition held in March, he made several mistakes and finished in second place.
+It was the first time since the 2017 Ranking Competition that he missed winning a domestic competition.
+Two weeks later, at the 2021 World Championships, Cha placed eighth in the short program.
+For the free skate, he adjusted the program to prioritize stability, but errors had him place thirteenth in that segment.
+Still, he held tenth overall and qualified one berth for Korea at the 2022 Winter Olympics, with the possibility of a second to be earned later.